The Ghost and Mrs. Muir: Plot

 Fairley follows her back to Whitecliff and they begin a whirlwind courtship.
 Though initially jealous of their relationship, Daniel decides to leave, as he considers himself an obstacle to Lucy's chance at happiness.
-While she is asleep, he places in her mind the suggestion that she alone wrote the book and his presence was merely a dream.
-He fades away after declaring his regret that he never had a life with her.
+While she sleeps, he imparts a mental suggestion that she alone wrote the book, and his presence was merely a dream.
+After declaring regret about never having had a life with her, he fades away.

 Fairley cancels a planned visit to Gull Cottage, saying he will be in London for a few days.
 Lucy visits London to sign a contract, and obtains Fairley's address in the city from the office clerk to pay a surprise visit.
-She discovers that Fairley is already married with two children, and Mrs. Fairley sympathetically tells her that she is not Fairley's first extramarital affair.
+She discovers that Fairley is already married with two children, and Mrs. Fairley sympathetically tells her, she's not Fairley's first extramarital affair.
 Heartbroken, Lucy returns to Whitecliff to spend the rest of her life as a recluse, with Martha looking after her.

 Years later, Mrs. Fairley has had enough of her husband's philandering and divorces him, taking full custody of their children.
 Anna goes to university and returns with a Royal Navy lieutenant she plans to marry.
 Anna reveals to her mother that she knew about her mother's relationship with "Uncle Neddy", and that she believes that she too saw Daniel, whom she regarded as a childhood crush, meaning Daniel broke his promise to Lucy not to show himself.
 Anna argues that Daniel must be real since they both saw him, but Lucy still believes that it was a dream and reasons it is more logical to conclude that she transmitted her dream to Anna through her stories than to believe in ghosts.
 She also tells Anna that although she had at times been lonely, she was never truly alone.

 Many years later, the elderly Lucy is now ailing, and Anna's daughter (also named Lucy) is engaged to an airplane captain; Anna believes that affection for captains runs in their family.
 Lucy rejects the glass of hot milk Martha has brought for her with a complaint that she is tired.
 After Martha leaves the room, Lucy dies.
 Daniel returns and approaches her, whispering that she will never be tired again.
 Taking his hands, her young spirit leaves her aged body and greets him with a loving smile.
 Unseen by Martha, the couple leave the house and walk arm-in-arm into an ethereal mist.